maswiebe/maswiebe.github.io/_posts/2024-08-20-perfsub_cts.md

 ![](https://michaelwiebe.com/assets/housing/cts_qty/cascade/eqm2_oldapt.png){:width="100%"}

 To finish up the new equilibrium, we account for the effect of the higher price(Old) on the New market.
-Higher prices for Old apartments make New apartments for attractive, so demand shifts up (from D2a to D2b), but this doesn't change the equilibrium.
+Higher prices for Old apartments make New apartments more attractive, so demand shifts up (from D2a to D2b), but this doesn't change the equilibrium.

 ![](https://michaelwiebe.com/assets/housing/cts_qty/cascade/eqm2b_newapt.png){:width="100%"}